Friday, November 22, 2024

 If you prefer a healthier option, you can use pureed vegetables to thicken your stew.
 Simply blend cooked vegetables like carrots, potatoes, or squash until they form a smooth puree, then add it to the stew.
 This not only thickens the stew but also adds extra nutrients and flavor.

-See also How Long Can Beef Stew Stay In The Fridge
+See also How Many Calories In A Beef Stew

 How to Store and Reheat Leftover Beef Stew to Prevent Oil Separation